All life is an experiment. The more experiments you make the better.

 So how will I decide about the success of it?

 The answer is probably unpopular in a society obsessed with winning, efficiency and popularity, but: My main metric is the fun of it.
-Numbers and professionalism and business boredom don’t really matter – as long as it’s fun.1
+Numbers and professionalism and business boredom don’t really matter – as long as it’s fun. ((You might see a repeating pattern there.
+Eh!))

 So far, building that new room has been precisely that: Fun.
 I’d love to keep it that way!